-The Project on Democracy and the Internet run’s the work of the Kofi Annan Commission on Elections and Democracy in the Digital Age which will produce guidelines to support democracies, particularly those of the global south.
+The Program on Democracy and the Internet run’s the work of the Kofi Annan Commission on Elections and Democracy in the Digital Age which will produce guidelines to support democracies, particularly those of the global south.

 In the span of just two years, the widely shared utopian vision of the internet’s impact on governance has turned decidedly pessimistic.
 The original promise of digital technologies was unapologetically democratic: empowering the voiceless, breaking down borders to build cross-national communities, and eliminating elite referees who restricted political discourse.